zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     In the sample service, the _service ID_ is `petstore`.

 4. Decide which URL to use to make this API available in the API Gateway.
-This URL is refered to as the gateway URL and is composed of the API type and the major version.
+This URL is referred to as the gateway URL and is composed of the API type and the major version.

     **Example:**